 Musculoskeletal pain affects the bones, muscles, ligaments, tendons, and nerves.
 It can be acute (having a rapid onset with severe symptoms) or chronic (long-lasting).
 Musculoskeletal pain can be localized in one area, or widespread.
 According to the Cleveland Clinic, 33% of all adults suffer from Musculoskeletal pain, and the most common place for this is the lower back.

 Chiropractic care offers a treatment option for many conditions that are caused or exacerbated by manual labor or work injuries.
-Musculoskeletal pain an example of work-related pain that is treated with chiropractic care in Cranberry Township.
+Musculoskeletal pain an example of work-related pain that can be treated with chiropractic care in Cranberry Township.

 A recent study evaluated the effectiveness of chiropractic treatments for musculoskeletal pain in manual labor workers.

 The study involved 34 patients.
 At the beginning of the study, 19 complained of back or leg pain, while 13 had neck or arm pain.
 Over half had symptoms lasting more than three months.
 The study participants underwent six months of chiropractic treatments.
-Those reporting neck/arm symptoms underwent an average of 3.23 chiropractic treatments each month, while those with back/leg symptoms averaged 5.32 treatments per month.
+Those reporting neck/arm symptoms experienced an average of 3.23 chiropractic treatments each month, while those with back/leg symptoms averaged 5.32 procedures per month.

-Previous research has also shown that chiropractic care can provide efficient relief of sciatica and radiating pain in workers.
+Previous research has also shown that chiropractic care can provide adequate relief of sciatica and radiating pain in workers.

 Chiropractic care for musculoskeletal pain

-Studies show that chiropractic treatments are effective for a number of work injuries including back pain, carpal tunnel syndrome, repetitive stress injuries, sciatica, neck pain, headache, migraine, and carpal tunnel syndrome.
-Whether you’re a manual laborer with a back injury or an office worker with neck pain, chiropractic can get you back to work and free from pain.
+Studies show that chiropractic treatments are effective for many work injuries including back pain, carpal tunnel syndrome, repetitive stress injuries, sciatica, neck pain, headache, migraine, and carpal tunnel syndrome.
+Whether you’re a manual laborer with a back injury or an office worker with neck pain, chiropractic can get you back to work and free from suffering.

-A lot of discussion is held around poor posture and back pain for office workers and other professionals.
-But what if your desk is a toolbox, or a tractor?
+A lot of discussions are held around poor posture and back pain for office workers and other professionals.
+But what if your desk is a toolbox or a tractor?
 Millions of people have jobs that involve a considerable amount of physical labor.
 And whether you’re hoisting hay bales, bending down to install wiring, or swinging a hammer, your back often pays the price for your livelihood.
 Muscle strains, misalignment of vertebrae, and damaged tendons are the most common physical risks associated with physical labor.